uttk/trela/README.md

 };
 ```

-## StreamerClass.start
+## Flow.start

 Execute asynchronous action.
-If the action is running, skip the process.
+Skip the process when the action is running.

 **Type : () => void**